-Coefficient of Determination ranged from 17% to 37%, indicating between 63%-83% of the variation in costs is not explained by the cost function.
+Coefficient of Determination ranged from 17% to 37%, indicating that between 63%-83% of the variation in costs is not explained by the cost function.
 This is as expected; every bridge has unique engineering requirements, including but not limited to load characteristics, foundation type, corrosion environment, seismic conditions, height of pylons, depth of cassions, proximity to other development, accidents and many others.
-It is likely that a substantial part of the error stems from the inconsistent use of regional multipliers.
+It is also likely that some of the error stems from the inconsistent use of regional multipliers.

-Given the inherent uncertainty in the particular data, but assuming that the trends indicated are broadly consistent with future construction costs, we can propose minor modifications to the values of A and B (slightly upward or negligible) in order to better reproduce the expected economic spans and expected trends, and also simply to have rounder, easier-to-remember numbers.
+Given the inherent uncertainty in the particular data, but assuming that the trends are broadly consistent with future construction costs, we can propose minor modifications to the values of A and B (slightly upward or negligible) in order to better reproduce the observed economic spans and trends, and also to maximise the usefulness of the cost functions as a tool for comparison between different design options.
 The proposed model adjustments are shown below:

 |Bridge type||A (data)||B (data)||A (modified)||B (modified)|